TheMajesticWolf/CricketLLM/README.md

 ## Creating the embeddings
 - There are around 15000 embeddings (vectors) each of shape (384, ) along with the corrosponding contexts.
 The embeddings were created using the all-MiniLM-L6-v2 embedding model from the sentence-transformers library in python.
-- The embeddings were locally generated on a machine running Arch Linux, utilizing the NVIDIA GTX 1050 (4GB VRAM Notebook variant) with a batch size of 384.
+- The embeddings were locally generated on a machine running Arch Linux (btw), utilizing the NVIDIA GTX 1050 (4GB VRAM Notebook variant) with a batch size of 384.
-- The dataset will be uploaded shortly
+- To view the dataset in a good format, try loading it into a pandas dataframe

 ## Features